BlaqueDevs/se-assignment-day-4-software-project-management-Abdulmuj33b/README.md

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?

-Defining the project scope is crucial for successful project planning as it sets the boundaries, objectives, and deliverables, ensuring all stakeholders have a shared understanding.
+Defining the project scope is very important for successful project planning as it sets the boundaries, objectives, and deliverables, ensuring all stakeholders have a shared understanding.
 It prevents scope creep, which can lead to delays and cost overruns.
 A Work Breakdown Structure (WBS) is a hierarchical breakdown of the project into smaller, manageable tasks.
 It helps in organizing the scope, assigning responsibilities, estimating costs and time, and tracking progress.
 A detailed project schedule provides clarity, efficient resource allocation, effective time management, progress tracking, risk management, and improved stakeholder communication.
 Gantt charts assist by offering a visual timeline, showing task dependencies, tracking progress, managing resources, facilitating communication, and allowing flexibility for updates.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?